 At Brill School, the health, safety and well-being of every child is our paramount concern.
 Our aim is for children to enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child achieve their full potential and make a positive contribution.

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including checks with the Disclosure and Barring Services, as recommended by Buckinghamshire County Council in line with current legislation.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002, and “Keeping Children Safe in Education” Sept 2019, we have three Designated Safeguarding Leads for Child Protection (Nicola Wilde, Ailis Butler and Ruth Oliver) who are members of the senior management team, and have received appropriate training for this role.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, and “Keeping Children Safe in Education” Sept 2022, we have two Designated Safeguarding Leads for Child Protection (Louise White, Jamie Dickson and Megan Chenery) who have received appropriate training for this role.
 It is their responsibility to ensure all staff in contact with children receives child protection awareness training on a regular basis.
 We believe safeguarding and promoting our students welfare is everyone’s responsibility, we work together as a team to achieve this.
 We listen to our pupils and take seriously what they tell us

 There are occasions when concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this when concerns are raised for the protection of a child.